 Unanticipated circumstances can prevent students from continuing their education and achieving academic success.
-UB has resources to connect students to emergency funding through two unique resources.
+UB has unique resources to connect students to emergency funding.

 Student emergency funds at the University at Buffalo seek to award grants to eligible students who are experiencing an unforeseen hardship that could impact their ability to remain enrolled in school.
 Temporary financial assistance is available for immediate and current emergency situations.
 Examples of qualifying emergency situations include:

-The student emergency funds are designated to off-set short-term financial need and are not intended to replace or supplement financial aid.
+The student emergency funds are designated to offset short-term financial need and are not intended to replace or supplement financial aid or scholarship.
 All situations are unique and will be evaluated carefully and confidentially.

-Examples of ineligible expenses include tuition, parking tickets or credit card debt.
+Examples of ineligible expenses include Student Account charges (tuition, University fees, meal plan, residence hall rent, etc.) parking tickets or credit card debt.

 Some situations are not uncommon, and may not require the use of an emergency gift fund if you are proactive and able to plan accordingly.